YuiAndoh/QUT-IFN666-Assignment1/README.md

 # QUT-IFN666-Assignment1
-This is my first assignment for IFN666 (Web and Mobile Application Development) at QUT.
+This is my first assignment for IFN666 (Web and Mobile Application Development) at QUT.<br/>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br/>
 **This project is strictly for reference only.

 ## Step By Step